Trump FDA chief and vaping foe Scott Gottlieb resigns

 Breaking News Emails

-Food and Drug Administration Commissioner Scott Gottlieb — who's fought against the rising teen use of e-cigarettes — has resigned, President Donald Trump said Tuesday.
+Food and Drug Administration Commissioner Scott Gottlieb — who's fought against the rising teenage use of e-cigarettes — has resigned, President Donald Trump said Tuesday.

-Gottlieb, a physician and former drug company consultant, had won praise from critics for his work fighting teen vaping and opioid addiction.
-The independently wealthy father of three had been frustrated with his long commute to Washington, D.C. from his home in Connecticut, and wants to spend more time with his family, CNBC reported, citing people close to the FDA chief.
+Gottlieb, a physician and former drug company consultant, had won praise from critics for his work fighting teen vaping and the opioid addiction crisis.
+The independently wealthy, father of three had been frustrated with his long commute to Washington, D.C., from his home in Connecticut, and wants to spend more time with his family, CNBC reported, citing people close to the FDA chief.

+"This has been a wonderful journey and parting is very hard," he tweeted.

+In his resignation letter, Gottlieb, 46, said he'd been "privileged to work with an outstanding team" at the agency.
+He wrote that he'll step down next month.

-Trump said on Twitter that Gottlieb will leave sometime next month, and praised him for having done "an absolutely terrific job."
+Trump praised Gottlieb on Twitter for having done "an absolutely terrific job."

 "He and his talents will be greatly missed!"
 Trump tweeted.

 "All of us at HHS are proud of the remarkable work Commissioner Gottlieb has done at the FDA.
-He has been an exemplary public health leader, aggressive advocate for American patients, and passionate promoter of innovation," Health and Human Services Secretary Alexa Acosta said in a statement.
+He has been an exemplary public health leader, aggressive advocate for American patients, and passionate promoter of innovation," Health and Human Services Secretary Alex Azar said in a statement.

-He praised the 46-year-old Gottlieb's work on getting approvals for generic drugs, his efforts to combat opioid addiction and teen vaping.
+He hailed Gottlieb's work on getting approvals for generic drugs, his efforts to combat opioid addiction and teen vaping.
 The departing FDA chief has also moved to force a reduction in the amount of nicotine in cigarettes.

 The move came after the Centers for Disease Control and Prevention showed a 78 percent increase in vaping by high school students between 2017 and 2018, with 3.6 million high school and middle school students using e-cigarettes.